jackson-at-bentley/fir/README.md

 > That's a lot of work and boilerplate for a new navigation property.

 Yeah, it is.
-There are a few solutions.
+There are two solutions.

 1. Rely on the iTwin library to define referencing relationships.
 I wrote the test connector without having to define a new intermediate element type.
 Most BIS classes don't define new navigation properties, and if they do hopefully they have a `create` that does all of that for you.
-2. If the relationship multiplicity allows the property to be empty, you can always leave it undefined and use something like `Element<ExternalSourceAttachmentProps>` with `toElement`: remember that only the `to` types prevent narrowing.
-Then add the relationship after using the iTwin libraries.
+2. Use something like `Element<ExternalSourceAttachmentProps>` with `toElement`; remember that only the `to` types prevent narrowing.
+Then just use `put` for the `attaches` navigation property.
+Because there's no intermediate `fir` type, any additional properties that you give to your element will be handed to the iTwin library.
-3. Make `fir` support relationship 'props' types, which makes (2) easier.

 > Dude it's your library.
 The whole point of `fir`'s 'tree' of element types is that each one is a supertype of its parent.
 The `to` function is bad design because it prevents narrowing when the supertypes aren't directly assignable to their parent, in which case _they're not supertypes_ but overlapping types.